Murders Abroad Act 1817: Provisions

 The legislation is notable as it contains the first mention of New Zealand in a British statute.
 It also clarified that New Zealand was not a British colony, despite Captain James Cook having claimed the country on behalf of King George III.
 The act thus gave Lachlan Macquarie, the Governor of New South Wales, an increased legal authority over New Zealand and offences could be tried in an admiralty court just as if they had been committed at sea.

 The jurisdiction of both the Supreme Court of New South Wales and the Supreme Court of Tasmania over New Zealand was initiated in the New South Wales Act 1823 (4 Geo.
 4. c.
 96), and lesser offences were included at that time.
 The Australian Courts Act 1828 (9 Geo.
 4. c.
 83) repeated the 1823 wording, but added that the punishment of the offence was to be the same as if the crime had been committed in England.

-Repeal
+Subsequent developments

-Sections 2 and 3 of the act were repealed by the Statute Law Revision Act 1873.
-The preamble was repealed by the Statute Law Revision (No. 2) Act 1890.
+Sections 2 and 3 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1873 (36 & 37 Vict. c.
+91), which came into force on 5 August 1873.

+The preamble to the act was repealed by section 1 of, and the first schedule to, the Statute Law Revision (No. 2) Act 1890 (53 & 54 Vict. c.
+51), which came into force on 18 August 1890.

-The Murders Abroad Act 1817 ceased to have any effect in New Zealand after the Crimes Act 1961 commenced on 1 January 1962 after having been passed by the New Zealand Parliament the previous year.
+The act ceased to have any effect in New Zealand after the Crimes Act 1961, which came into force on 1 January 1962.

+The whole act was repealed for England and Wales by section 10(2) of, and part I of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

+The whole act was repealed for Northern Ireland by the Criminal Law Act (Northern Ireland) 1967, which came into force on 29 August 1967.

+The whole act was repealed for Scotland by section 1(1) of, and part I of schedule 1 to, the Statute Law (Repeals) Act 1981, which came into force on 21 May 1981.